Pinar de Campoverde: Population and area

 Since the recent advent of tourism, the majority of the population are expatriates, mainly from the United Kingdom and Germany.
 The traditional centre of the village is based on the two kilometre long Avenida del Pino which runs from the main Pilar de la Horadada-Orihuela road to the municipal sports fields (Polideportivo) at the Río Seco.
 This strip has numerous bars and restaurants, estate agents and shops.
 There is also a medical centre, dentist and veterinarian.
 On Sunday there is a small street market held in the centre of the village, close to the free car park.

 The 'New' area, located to the west of the village has been in construction since the late 1990s and is almost exclusively inhabited by foreigners (although a few Spanish families do live amongst them).
 There is a second commercial area at the top of the village with a pharmacy and a few bars and shops, which have views across the countryside.
 Having been built on the side of the Rio Seco (dry river), the residential areas tend to be rather hilly and the 'old' area has very narrow footpaths in places.
 The Parque Central (Central Park) is located here.

-The village has three supermarkets, a Spar in the Plaza at the entrance to the village and a British Overseas Supermarket on Avenida de Las Especias.
-The third is Jumerca Gama at the far end in the 'Old' area (closed 2022).